opsani/skopos-sample-gates/README.md

 Below you can find a sample application and instructions for starting Skopos and deploying this sample app.
 If you want to try out Skopos with your own app, check out our [Getting Started Guide](http://doc.opsani.com/skopos/edge/README/).

 _Note: this sample application uses the Skopos "edge" release which has all the latest features and capabilities.
-The "edge" release is produced automatically from our latest development build which successfully passed the automated test suite.
-To start using the official beta release instead, see [Getting Started](http://doc.opsani.com/skopos/stable/README/) and the [tutorial app at github](https://github.com/opsani/skopos-sample-app)._
+The "edge" release is produced automatically from our latest development build after successfully passing its automated test suite.
+To start using the official beta release instead, see [Getting Started - Beta](http://doc.opsani.com/skopos/stable/README/) and this [tutorial app at github](https://github.com/opsani/skopos-sample-app)._

 Skopos Sample Application
 ==========================
-This Skopos sample application is a scalable variant of the Docker example Pet Voting Application which uses quality gates to validate its deployment.
+This Skopos sample application is a scalable variant of the Docker example Pet Voting Application.
+Notably, this application uses Skopos quality gates to validate its deployment.
 [Quality gates](http://doc.opsani.com/skopos/edge/QUALITY-GATES/) attach user defined actions to components in order to *gate* the success of component deployment.

-This sample application exposes two web interfaces - one that allows votes to be cast and one that shows results.
-This application deploys to Docker Swarm.
+This sample application deploys to Docker Swarm and exposes two web interfaces - one that allows votes to be cast and one that shows results.

 ![skopos sample app](images/skopos-sample-gates.png)

-## Start Skopos Edge Release
+## Start Skopos (Edge Release)
 Skopos consists of two components:

-* the _Skopos engine_, packaged in a single container for simple installation
+* The _Skopos engine_, packaged in a single container for simple installation
-* the _Skopos control utility_, a command line utility `sks-ctl`, available for Linux, Mac OS and Windows.
-The utility may run on the same host where the Skopos engine runs or anywhere else with network access to that host.
+* The _Skopos control utility_ - a command line utility `sks-ctl`, available for Linux, Mac OS and Windows.
+This utility may run on the same host where the Skopos engine runs or anywhere else with network access to that host.

 To start the Skopos engine, run the following command on a swarm manager node: